MrM2266/ISDatabase/README.md

 This project contains only SQLAlchemy models and GraphQL endpoint to provide data from the postgres database running in separate container.
 To successfully start this application you need to have a running postgres database (for instance in docker container).
 <br/><br/><br/><br/>

-There are two supported ways to startup the application:
+There are two supported ways to start the application:
 <br/><br/>

 Start the app without the docker